hexeratops/mycroft-youtube-skill/README.md

 In the future, this skill may be expanded to be able to queue up songs or even handle playlists, but for now, it just trys to play the video you ask it to play.

+There is now volume control added to the project.
+This is mainly to act as a balance between the loudness of Mycroft's voice and the loudness of the audio it plays over youtube.
+It can be controlled by your voice (as per the examples) or set to a new default on home.mycroft.ai.

 Special thanks to [JarbasAI](https://github.com/augustnmonteiro) for providing the [search utility](https://github.com/HelloChatterbox/youtube_searcher) for this project.
 Were it not for them, the project would have likely been archived.